Muerr/games/bm-macros.md

 ## ABORT

 I bind this to Control-C to cancel any attack and pet attack.
-Good for "oh shit, time to FD!" moments.
+Good for

+> Raid Lead: "STOP DPS!"

 ```
 /stopcasting